The Trout Unlimited mission is to conserve,

 making us a stronger organization.

 We are currently striving to complete at least one habitat reconnection (culvert/dam) project every year, and reclaim two more ponds in southwestern Maine in partnership with MDIFW between now and 2020.

 In 2014, the chapter was presented the Gold Trout Award by the national organization.
 This award is given to the chapter with the greatest success in conservation projects that protect and restore habitat in their area.
 Select from the menu to select a project or scroll down to read about our projects.

 In addition to the hours contributed by SebagoTU volunteers, the chapter also contributes money to important conservation projects undertaken by other conservation organizations.
 Funds in excess of our annual overhead needs are invested into a wide range of worthwhile environmental programs and education on a local basis.
-Our chapter has contributed more than $10,000 in funding to make these programs work.
-Some of the recipients include Friends of the Presumpscot, The Forest Society of Maine's West Branch Project, The National Fish and Wildlife Foundation, and TU's Coldwater Conservation Fund.
+2017 was our most active year ever with the chapter contributing $16.1K directly to habitat restoration projects.

 On July 15, 2016 a series of three rock weirs were installed that reconnected a feeder brook to the main stem of the Shepards River on Hampshire Road in Brownfield, Maine.
 Sebago Chapter of Trout Unlimited executed the project under TU’s national Embrace-a-Stream grant program.
 The Maine Community Foundation provided major funding.
 The U.S. Fish and Wildlife Gulf of Maine Coastal Program and Maine Department of Inland Fisheries and Wildlife, Sebago Lake Region provided technical support.
 Caribou Springs LLC of Gilead, Maine was the prime contractor.